Charles Bassett: NASA career

 Bassett was one of NASA's third group of astronauts, named in October 1963.
 In addition to participating in the overall astronaut training program, he had specific responsibilities related to training and simulators.
 On November 8, 1965, he was selected as pilot of the Gemini 9 mission with Elliot See as command pilot.
+Bassett was scheduled to make an untethered ninety-minute spacewalk, which was undertaken by Gene Cernan on Gemini 9A.

 According to chief astronaut Deke Slayton's autobiography, he chose Bassett for Gemini 9 because he was "strong enough to carry" both himself and See.
 Slayton had also assigned Bassett as command module pilot for the second backup Apollo crew, alongside Frank Borman and William Anders.

 Personal life

 On June 22, 1955, Bassett married Jeannie Martin.
-They had two children: Karen (December 22, 1957) and Peter (April 6, 1961).
+They had two children.

 Death

 Bassett and Elliot See died on February 28, 1966, when their T-38 trainer jet, piloted by See, crashed into McDonnell Aircraft Building 101, known as the McDonnell Space Center, 1000 ft from Lambert Field airport in St. Louis, Missouri.
 Building 101 was where the Gemini spacecraft was built, and the two astronauts were going there that Monday morning to train for two weeks in a simulator.
 They died within 500 ft of their spacecraft.

-Bassett was decapitated, his head was found in the building's rafters.
+Both astronauts died instantly from trauma sustained in the crash.
+See was thrown clear of the cockpit and was found in the parking lot still strapped to his ejection seat with the parachute partially open.
+Bassett was decapitated on impact; his severed head was found later in the day in the rafters of the damaged assembly building.

 Both men's remains were buried in Arlington National Cemetery on Friday, March 4.
 During funeral services in Texas two days earlier, astronauts Jim McDivitt and Jim Lovell and civilian pilot Jere Cobb flew the missing man formation in Bassett's honor, while Buzz Aldrin, Bill Anders, and Walter Cunningham did the same to honor See.

 A NASA investigative panel later concluded that pilot error, caused by poor visibility due to bad weather, was the principal cause of the accident.
 The panel concluded that See was flying too low to the ground during his second approach, probably because of the poor visibility.